IEA-Paris/PPIAS/content/articles/Session 3 - Economic & Financial Impacts.md

     researchgate: ''
     mendeley: ''
   reference: ''
-abstract: 3rd Q&A on the theme " Economic and Financial Impacts " based on 5 projects
+abstract: ' " Economic and Financial Impacts "  Q&A session at the WPRN 21 conference
-  registered on the WPRN database.
+  in Paris on December 9th 2021 based on 5 projects registered on the WPRN database.'
 picture: ''
 picture_copyright: ''
 yt: rylGri1EtXY